Transformative Water Leadership Academy

 Become a TWLA Sponsor

-Help us keep the TWLA mission alive!
-Your generous contributions will support essential parts of TWLA and allow the expansion of this unique program.
+Help us keep the TWLA mission alive.
+Your generous contributions will support essential TWLA programming and allow the expansion of this unique program.

-By sponsoring TWLA, your organization will signal a firm commitment to the positive evolution of the water community.
-TWLA sponsorship also offers opportunities to showcase your organization’s thought leadership on how to achieve a sustainable, community-focused water future.
-This can directly support your organization’s environmental, social, and governance (ESG) goals and commitments.
+By contributing to TWLA, you will signal a firm commitment to the positive evolution of the water community.
+TWLA sponsorship also offers opportunities to showcase your organization’s thought leadership on achieving a sustainable, community-focused water future.
+This can directly support your organization’s environmental, social, and governance goals and commitments.

-• Travel and per diem scholarships for program participants who lack resources to attend required in-person events.
-Diversity is essential to TWLA’s success.
-Participants from marginalized communities may lack the resources to support necessary travel.
+- Travel and per diem scholarships for program participants who may lack resources to attend required in-person events.

 Volunteers